I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

-“You’ve been sand bagging Bob,” said Grant the coach.
-His words stung.
+“You’ve been sand bagging Bob,” teased Grant the coach.
 He was not complementing my speed.
 He was commenting on my laziness.
 If you ranked humans by the effort they expended, I thought to myself– I had slipped to the middle.
 My best years were behind me.
 Somedays I didn’t give a shit.
 But then again, somedays being mediocre bothered the hell out of me.

 I thrashed across the surface.
 He glided through the water.